MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-cluster-same-hardware.md

 description: Learn how to migrate a system to Azure Local on the same hardware
 author: alkohli
 ms.topic: how-to
-ms.date: 10/16/2024
+ms.date: 10/28/2024
 ms.author: alkohli
 ms.reviewer: kerimha
 ---

 # Migrate to Azure Local on same hardware

-> Applies to: Azure Local, versions 22H2, and 21H2; Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2008 R2
+> Applies to: Azure Local, versions 22H2 and later; Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2008 R2

-This topic describes how to migrate a Windows Server failover system to Azure Local using your existing machine hardware.
+This topic describes how to migrate a Windows Server failover cluster to Azure Local using your existing machine hardware.
 This process installs the new Azure Local operating system and retains your existing system settings and storage, and imports your VMs.

-The following diagram depicts migrating your Windows Server system in-place using the same machine hardware.
+The following diagram depicts migrating your Windows Server cluster in-place using the same machine hardware.
 After shutting down your system, Azure Local is installed, storage is reattached, and your VMs are imported and made highly available (HA).

 :::image type="content" source="media/migrate-cluster-same-hardware/migrate-cluster-same-hardware.png" alt-text="Migrate system to Azure Local on the same hardware" lightbox="media/migrate-cluster-same-hardware/migrate-cluster-same-hardware.png":::

 To migrate your VMs to new Azure Local hardware, see [Migrate to Azure Local on new hardware](migrate-cluster-new-hardware.md).

 > [!NOTE]
-> Migrating stretched systems is not covered in this article.
+> Migrating stretched clusters is not covered in this article.

 ## Before you begin